Prabowo Subianto: Value-added Tax Hike

 His value-added tax policy drew controversy as the government planned to raise VAT from 11% to 12%.
-The increase plan sparked outrage and concerns from labor unions to business owners.
-Social media users, especially in Twitter, began to actively campaign to stop paying taxes as a form of protest against the government's policy while labour unions threatens a massive strike if the increase goes through.
+The increase plan sparked outrage and concerns from labour unions to business owners.
+Social media users campaigned to stop paying taxes as a form of protest against the government's policy while labour unions threatened a massive strike if the increase goes through.
 The Indonesian Democratic Party of Struggle also joined in protest against the proposed raise but was met with criticism from pro-government legislators for being hypocritical as PDI-P once endorsed the idea during Jokowi's presidency by passing the law that will gradually raise it to 12% back in 2021.
 On 31 December 2024, Prabowo and Minister of Finance Sri Mulyani announced that the raise to 12% will only be applied to luxurious goods and services such as yachts, private jets and luxurious housing while there will be no tax raise for other goods and services that is not considered as luxury.

-Budget efficiency
+Budget

-During a cabinet meeting on 22 January 2025, Prabowo remarked that he is the first president to oversee a budget that is "up to the ninth unit" and announced that he will cut non-essential spending in his government, from cutting budget for official trips by the ministry to banning ceremonial events that is considered as waste of budget.
+During a cabinet meeting on 22 January 2025, Prabowo remarked that he is the first president to oversee a budget that is "up to the ninth unit" and announced that he will cut non-essential spending, from cutting budget for official trips by the ministry to banning ceremonial events that is considered as waste of budget.
 Doing so, Prabowo managed to cut the budget up to Rp.
 306,6 trillion through Presidential Instruction Number 1 of 2025, and the slashed funds will be relocated towards policies that will benefit the people, such as the free school lunch (Indonesian: Makan Bergizi Gratis (MBG), literally: Free Nutritious Lunch) program.

 In September 2025, the central government announced that fiscal transfers to regional governments would be reduced from Rp 920 trillion (USD 55.4 billion) to Rp 650 trillion (USD 39.1 billion) for the 2026 fiscal year.